alteryx/react-comms/src/DesignerApi/DesignerApi.md

 ```

 ## Updating Your Data (Part Two)
-Most of the time, you're not going to be dealing with such a simple incrementer.
-In this example, we're managing a form's data across multiple inputs in a nested model structure.
-We've provided a number of different onChange callback examples to help you decide what you might need to use, depending on the data structure and UI you've designed.
+Most of the time, you're not going to be working with a simple incrementer, like the above example.
+In this example, we manage form data across many inputs in a nested model structure.

+We've provided many different onChange callback examples to help you decide what you might need to use.
+This will depend on the data structure and UI you've designed.
 ```js { "file": "../advancedDemo.js" }